by Maristella Bertram, MBA, CPO® | Jan 9, 2023 | Get Organized Blog, Home Organizer, Medium, Professional Organizer

 To Be Clear

 There are two concepts that people often confuse: hamper and laundry basket.
 These are not the same.

 The hamper holds dirty clothes and lives where we change clothes.
 Laundry baskets transport clean clothes from the laundry room to the clothes’ storage place (as in the closet or drawers).
 It lives (empty) in the laundry room.

 Also, know that the washing machine, the dryer, and the laundry basket are NOT approved permanent storage for clothing!
 (And you know who you are!)
-It might be the easy way to use them as such, but eventually, this creates the mess you will regret.
+It might be the easy way to use them as such, but eventually, this creates the chaos you loathe.

 The Process That Helps You

-Eliminate the clothes mess in the laundry room by assigning each person in the home their hamper.
+Crush the laundry room mess by assigning each person in the home their hamper.
 Place this hamper where they change clothes.
 It also helps to individually wash each person’s load.
-This eliminates the sorting process for each household member.
+This eliminates the need to sort the clothes for each household member.